Latest stories

 Suzuki T20

-In the mid-XNUMXs, motorcycling - right on the side - was saved from certain death.
-Because motorcycles were on the verge of extinction because the economic situation after WWII had meanwhile become so prosperous that De Gewone Man could afford a car.
-And if you - at the time still as Head of Family - compare a car as a means of transport and means of transport with a motorcycle?
-Then there was literally no reason to keep driving.
-Motorcycling was for poor people such as students and other less fortunate and social fringe figures.
-More
+In the mid-1960s, motorcycling was saved from certain death.
+Because motorcycles were on the verge of extinction because the economic situation after WWII had become so flourishing that the Ordinary Man could afford a car.
+And if you - as a Head of Household at the time - compare a car as a means of transport with a motorcycle?
+Then there was literally no reason to keep riding a motorcycle.
+Motorcycling was for poor people such as students and other less fortunate people and social marginal figures.

 New, used, old, classic